mitchellsayer/cmpe_131_team8/meetings.md

 5. The team went over finalized version of Gantt Chart to ensure all deliverables were completed <br>
 	*Majority of requirements were completed ahead of schedule

-6. Final nonfunctional requirement "Dark Mode" was implemented <br>
-	*We decided to host it on user's profile page